aariops/aariops.github.io/elements.md

 <h3>Getting the data and cleaning the data</h3>
     <p>For this project, I looked at lyrics by 236 female-only and female-led musical acts.
 The list encompasses mostly solo artists, some girls bands and a few bands whose lead singers are women.</p>
     <p>I used <a href="https://docs.genius.com/">Genius's API</a> and <a href="https://github.com/johnwmillr/LyricsGenius">LyricsGenius Python client</a> to gather the lyrics.
 In an effort to reduce duplicates, I excluded edits, remixes, demos, bootlegs and live versions filtering them out of the data retrieved through the API.
 Since some of the songs were not properly tagged, I tried to minimize repeated lyrics with some manual labour (using string operations).
 However, some sneaky ones might still be in the full data set.</p>
     <p>My initial list of artists included Céline Dion, Gloria Estefan and Shakira.
 After a few trials, I decided it was better to remove them, because the model was identifying French and Spanish lyrics as separate topics.
 This was good in the sense that was a proof that the model was recognizing text patterns, but bad for my goal.
 Since language tags were not available, there was no easy way to drop non-English lyrics and so I decided to leave their records out of the sample.
 In an effort to avoid having many songs in a language other than English, I also dropped three Spanish-sung albums: "Como Ama Una Mujer" and "Por Primera Vez" by Jennifer Lopez, and "Mi Reflejo" by Christina Aguilera.
-I also added some Spanish words that kept popping up as frequent terms to the stop-words list. </p>
+Despite my efforts, it is obvious that some songs in other languages sneaked through.</p>
     <p>Finally, I got rid of outliers.
 I dropped the 2% lyrics with the smallest word count as these were mostly interludes, and the 1% with the largest word count, as those were actually not songs (book excerpts, press conferences and even Beyoncé's <a herf="https://genius.com/Beyonce-lemonade-film-script-annotated">"Lemonade" film script</a>).
 In the end, 29772 songs were analyzed with natural language processing. </p>

 <h3>How many words does a song have?</h3>

 <p><b>The furthest right on the plot, the more words an artist uses on average per song.</b> English spoken word performer Kate Tempest leads the way, but the podium is only complete with two rappers: Megan Thee Stalion and Little Simz.
-Rap and spoken word are genres anchored on the power of words and lyricism, so it comes as no surprise that most of the top positions in this category are taken by rappers: Missy Elliott, Ciara and Iggy Azalea are all on the top 10.</p>
+Rap and spoken word are anchored on the power of words and lyricism, so it comes as no surprise that most of the top positions in this category are taken by rappers: Missy Elliott, Ciara and Iggy Azalea are all on the top 10.</p>
 <p>Around the 2000 words per song mark, we also find multiple girls bands: Spice Girls, Destiny's Child and The Pussycat Dolls.
 The fact that their songs had to display the vocal talents of their various members <i>(even if Beyoncé and Nicole Scherzinger had more proeminent features)</i> might be an explanation for this.</p>
 <p>On the bottom end we find some indie, rock, jazz and electronic acts.
 Pianists like Diana Krall, Dinah Washington and Norah Jones; indie rock sensations such as Anna Calvi, Cat Power and Sharon Van Etten; electronic legends like Björk, Goldfrapp and Portishead all fall below 800 words per song.
 Jazz pioneer Billie Holiday is the one with the shortest lyrics - probably due to the fact that her career happened before the record industry boom of the 60s.</p>
 <p><b>Does this mean that pop artists have longer lyrics?</b> Not quite.
 With their catchy choruses, pop songs rely heavily on repetition, which means that the word count can be skewed in that way. </p>